Bexhill-on-Sea: Governance

 Due to local governance reform in 1974, Bexhill became part of Rother District Council, thereby losing its town council.
 In its place, Bexhill became a charter trustees town, represented by the Bexhill councillors of Rother District Council.
 A quarterly forum is held to provide a voice to the community at a local level.

 Bexhill Town Hall is the seat of Rother District Council, for which elections are held every four years.
 In total, thirty-eight councillors are elected for Rother, eighteen coming from Bexhill's nine wards.

 In 2017, local campaigners initiated a public consultation on the issue of regaining a town council for Bexhill.
 9,227 people participated in the consultation, of whom 93.5% expressed a preference for a town council.
 The consultation was non-binding and, at a meeting in December 2017, Rother District Councillors voted against the formation of such a council by 18 to 13.
 The meeting was fully attended.
 Those who voted against the consultation's outcome mostly expressed concerns about the added burden to local taxpayers that a town council would bring.
 On 1 April 2021 a civil parish was formed.

-At the local elections in May 2013, the Conservatives had a nett loss of fifteen seats, leaving the Rother District Council composed of fourteen Conservatives, thirteen independents, seven Liberal Democrats, one Green, and three Labour councillors.
+At the local elections in May 2013, the Conservatives had a net loss of fifteen seats, leaving the Rother District Council composed of fourteen Conservatives, thirteen independents, seven Liberal Democrats, one Green, and three Labour councillors.
 The changes have meant that the issue of a town council for Bexhill has been reopened.
 The independents, supported by Labour and others, assented to a motion that would have a Bexhill Town Council up and running by 2021.